 - Public Policy and Advocacy: Ensuring that the interests and rights of domestic violence survivors are protected and upheld.

-- Statewide Outreach: Ensuring communities across the state are informed about domestic violence and motivated to create change in the prevention, intervention, and response to domestic violence.
+- Statewide Outreach: Ensuring communities across the state are engaged, informed, and motivated to create change in the prevention, intervention, and response to domestic violence.

-GCADV is also engaged in a variety of statewide collaborative projects designed to a) support the unique needs of underserved victim populations; b) analyze and address trends and service barriers ; c) assist victims with self-sufficiency goals ; and d) provide coordinated access to shelters throughout the state.
+GCADV is also engaged in a variety of statewide collaborative projects designed to a) support the unique needs of historically marginalized communities; b) analyze and address trends and service barriers ; c) assist victims with self-sufficiency goals ; and d) provide coordinated access to shelters throughout the state.

 - 24-Hour Statewide Hotline: Providing coordinated access to safety and support.

-- Community Engagement: Engaging communities and stakeholders to ensure access to safe, compassionate care and justice for all victims.
+- Community Engagement Project: Engaging communities and stakeholders to ensure access to safe, compassionate care and justice for all victims.
+This involves Community Conversations, specialized trainings, and the Community Rise Project.